rapid7/metasploit-framework/documentation/modules/auxiliary/gather/nuuo_cms_bruteforce.md

 It is worth noticing that when a user logs in, the session has to be maintained by periodically sending a PING request.
 To bruteforce the session, we send each guess with a PING request until a 200 OK message is received.

+This module works in the following way:
+- if a SESSION number is present, uses that to login
+- if not, tries to authenticate with USERNAME and PASSWORD

 # The following versions were tested:
 # - 1.5.2 OK (with new table)
 # - 2.1.0 OK